How to Plan a Ladies Weekend in Erie’s Lake Erie Wine Country [2026]

 Food — Food costs will depend on whether you eat in or out.
 But generally, the restaurants in a small town like North East, Pennsylvania are reasonably priced compared to larger cities.
 Planning for a few meals at home can help keep costs down.
 Dining out in a small town also helps keep costs down compared to big cities.

 Wine Tasting — Touring the wineries is a super fun and affordable experience.
-To offer some examples of the rates, wine tasting at Lakeview Wine Cellars is $1 for 3 samples and $2 for 6.
-At Yori Wine Cellars, the rate is $2 for 6 samples.
-At the three Mazza Wineries, the cost of wine tasting is $2 for 3 samples and $4 for 6.
-For your budgeting purposes, consider that you may find a great bottle of wine — or a few — that you must buy.
+To offer an example of tasting rates, at the three Mazza Wineries, the base rate of wine tasting is $7 per flight (four samples).
+For your budgeting purposes, consider that you may find a great bottle of wine, or a few, that you must buy.
 The most recent bottles I purchased at Lake Erie wineries were $14 and $18.
-That’s the whole idea of wine tasting.
-Take some home with you.
+Find some bottles you love.
+Stock up for entertaining, gifts, and the holidays.

 Driver — If you hire a driver or limo service for your tour, you’ll need to factor that cost in as well.